GatorEducator/gatorgrade/README.md

 ## Using GatorGrade

 You can use GatorGrade as a student or instructor to run a series of pre-prescribed checks against a project.
-Additionally, instructors can use GatorGrade to to generate a `gatorgrade.yml` file.
+Additionally, instructors can use GatorGrade to to generate a `gatorgrade.yml` file that configures the checks.

 ### Running Checks